ovh/docs/pages/platform/databases/postgresql_05_connect_python/guide.it-it.md

 If you don't know how to get your IP, please visit a website like [www.WhatismyIP.com](https://www.whatismyip.com/){.external} from your station hosting the Python environment.
 In our example, we will use the (fake) IP 109.190.200.59.

-We are now ready to learn how to connect to our PostegreSQL instance !
+We are now ready to learn how to connect to our PostgreSQL instance!

-### Configure your PostegreSQL instance to accept incoming connections
+### Configure your PostgreSQL instance to accept incoming connections

-Before making a connection, we need to verify that our PostegreSQL instance is correctly configured.
+Before making a connection, we need to verify that our PostgreSQL instance is correctly configured.

 Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.it/&ovhSubsidiary=it) and switch to `Public Cloud`{.action} in the top navigation bar.
-After selecting your Public Cloud project, click on `Databases`{.action} in the left-hand navigation bar, and select your PostegreSQL instance.
+After selecting your Public Cloud project, click on `Databases`{.action} in the left-hand navigation bar, and select your PostgreSQL instance.

 #### Step 1: Verify your user roles and password